-Take two or three readings at a sitting, 1 minute apart, while resting in a seated position.
-When measuring your blood pressure outside of a medical office, it is important to note the time of the readings.
+Take two or three readings at a sitting.
+Take the readings 1 minute apart.
+Remain seated.
+When checking your blood pressure outside the doctor's office, note the time of the readings.
 Your health care provider may suggest that you do your readings at certain times.

 You will feel slight discomfort when the blood pressure cuff is inflated to its highest level.

-Diagnosing high blood pressure early can help prevent heart disease, stroke, eye problems, or chronic kidney disease.
+Finding high blood pressure and treating it early can help prevent heart disease, stroke, eye problems, or chronic kidney disease.

 Blood pressure readings are usually given as two numbers.
-For example, your heath care provider might tell you that your blood pressure is 120 over 80 (written as 120/80 mmHg).
+For example, your heath care provider might tell you that your blood pressure is 120 over 80 (written as 120/80 mm Hg).
 One or both of these numbers can be too high.

-Normal blood pressure is when the top number (systolic blood pressure) is below 120 most of the time, and the bottom number (diastolic blood pressure) is below 80 most of the time (written as 120/80 mmHg).
+Normal blood pressure is when the top number (systolic blood pressure) is below 120 most of the time, and the bottom number (diastolic blood pressure) is below 80 most of the time (written as 120/80 mm Hg).

-High blood pressure (hypertension) is when the top number (systolic blood pressure) is 140 or more most of the time or the bottom number (diastolic blood pressure) is 90 or more most of the time. (written as 140/90 mmHg).
+High blood pressure (hypertension) is when the top number (systolic blood pressure) is 140 or more most of the time or the bottom number (diastolic blood pressure) is 90 or more most of the time (written as 140/90 mm Hg).

 Most of the time, high blood pressure does not cause symptoms.

 Blood pressure readings taken at home may be a better measure of your current blood pressure than those taken at your doctor's office.

 Diastolic blood pressure; Systolic blood pressure; Blood pressure reading; Measuring blood pressure

 Victor RG.
 Systemic hypertension: Mechanisms and diagnosis.
 In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 45.
+Philadelphia, PA: Elsevier Saunders; 2011:chap 45.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
-Copyright 1997-2013, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.
+Copyright 1997-2015, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.